 Gideon was one of the Judges who led the people before kings were appointed, when Midian was a dominant enemy.
 He followed Deborah in this role.
 His call is recorded in Judges 6:11.
 His times were turbulent, and he had 70 children by many women (Judges 8:30), yet he seems to have died peacefully (Judges 8:32).
 Chaos followed his death, and Abimelech, one of his sons, killed all his siblings except the youngest, Jotham (Judges 9:5).
 Abimelech became king (Judges 9:6), despite Jotham's protestations about has suitability (Judges 9:7–20).

 God's work was finished according to Genesis 2:2, so he rested.
 However, Jeremiah 9:24 says he is doing just works.
 He is a righteous judge, stirred to action by our complaints (Genesis 4:10, Luke 18:2–8).

 Jacob wrestled with a man at Peniel ("face of God") in Genesis 32:30 and was changed by the encounter.
-He fathered twelve sons plus one daughter, Dinah.
+He fathered twelve sons plus a daughter called Dinah.